CERT/CC

 --verbose

-Print the resulting rwfilter(1) command on stderr prior to invoking it.
+Print the resulting rwfilter(1) command to the standard error prior to executing it.

 --dry-run

-Print the resulting rwfilter(1) command on stderr but do not actually run it.
+Print the resulting rwfilter(1) command to the standard error but do not execute it.

 EXAMPLES